-The subscription economy is built on relationships.
+The subscription universe is built on relationships.
 When your customers are happy, they stick around.
 And when they stick around, you make money—2.6 times as much money, according to this Annex Cloud report.
 That’s what makes a customer success strategy so important.
 Thinking proactively about how to build products that help customers achieve their goals is the best tool you have for building lasting relationships.

 Building a solid customer success strategy is easy, too, as long as you focus on how different types of customers move through their journey, from discovery to purchase.
 Guiding people effectively through that journey helps them see the value your service provides at each step of the way.
 It compounds, fostering stronger relationships that retain customers long-term.